-Incremental population health losses subsequent to the additional investments
+Net gains in Incremental Incremental population health public population's health - losses subsequent to the health gains additional investments

 Implicit Health Sacrifices An Unavoidable Dimension of the Choice in Favor of a Technology

 - The advantages are measured in terms of efficacy Δ and quality of life Δ - The drawbacks are measured in terms of risk differences and with the yardstick of the health actions that could have promoted and we have not been able to do considering what we have done ... i.e. in costs